mumanchu/OptimizedGPIO/README.md

 ### Disabling Interrupts

-The above code also does a read-modify-write, which is why it must disable interrupts while updating the output register.
-SREG is the AVR's 'Status Register' which contains the 'Global Interrupt Enable' bit.
+If the code does a read-modify-write, then it _must_ disable interrupts while updating the output register.
+In the AVR `digitalWrite()` code at the start of this article, SREG is the AVR's 'Status Register' which contains the 'Global Interrupt Enable' bit.
 It first saves the SREG register with `uint8_t oldSREG = SREG;`, clears the bit (disables interrupts) with `cli()` (same as `noInterrupts()`), then restores the global interrupt state with `SREG = oldSREG;` afterwards.
 This is good, because it leaves the interrupt state in the same state it was in before, either enabled or disabled.

 If you were to use `sti()` or `interrupts()` instead of `SREG = oldSREG;` then it would enable interrupts as a side-effect.
 This is _very bad_ if you want them to remain disabled, and can be fatal in an interrupt handler which expects interrupts to be disabled until it returns.

-The problem with read-modify-write is that an interrupt might occur _between_ the read and the write which changes the register that was just read, and the subsequent write will cause those changes to be overwritten and lost (a very nasty intermittent bug).
+The problem with read-modify-write is that an interrupt might occur _between_ the read and the write which changes the register that was just read, and the subsequent write will cause those changes to be overwritten and lost. _This is a common and very nasty intermittent bug._

+Some MCUs, like the SAMD, have special registers where you can write just one bit to set or clear a digital output, e.g. OUTSET and OUTCLR.
+This is great because it does not need a dangerous (and slow) read-modify-write operation to set an output, and you don't need to disable interrupts.

+> [!CAUTION]
-This is also a problem with the `toggle()` methods.
-The `toggle()` methods in this library have patched-out code to prevent this happening.
-You don't need this code if you _know_ that the output is _never_ modified by an interrupt, which is why it is patched out.
+> The `toggle()` methods in this library do read-modify-write, and they don't disable/enable interrupts.
+Some of them have patched-out code to prevent this happening.
+But you don't need to disable/enable interrupts if you _know_ that the output is _never_ modified by an interrupt.
 Disabling/enabling interrupts also slows it down, so there's no point in doing it if you don't need it.

-Some MCUs, like the SAMD, have special registers where you can write just one bit to set or clear a digital output, e.g. OUTSET and OUTCLR.
-This is great because it does not need a dangerous (and slower) read-modify-write operation to set an output, and you don't need to disable interrupts.

 <!-- ================================================================================ -->